genidma/teatime-accessibility/README.md

 ### enable or disable sound and animations

+> [!NOTE]
+> more information about the customizable animations feature in one of the following sections.
+Here's the link [link](https://github.com/genidma/teatime-accessibility/tree/main-dev?tab=readme-ov-file#customizable-animations)

 - the 'Enable Sound' checkbox can be used to enable or disable sound
 - this is a .wav file that will play automatically, once the timer has concluded
 - selecting this checkbox will play a sound